 There is only one other significant fishery that operates in the same territorial waters, and it is a fishery for Mackerel Icefish (Champsocephalus gunnari).
-Both fisheries Patagonian Toothfish and Icefish, operate in shelf areas within the Australian Fishing Zone (AFZ) surrounding HIMI out to 200 nautical miles.
-Both fisheries are conducted using Demersal Trawl although the toothfish fishery also uses longline gear and pots (in trial operations).
+Both fisheries, Patagonian toothfish and icefish, operate in shelf areas within the Australian Fishing Zone (AFZ) surrounding HIMI out to 200 nautical miles.
+Both fisheries are conducted using demersal trawl although the toothfish fishery also uses longline gear and pots (in trial operations).

-8.1 Harmonization with overlapping assessment and input into assessment from fishery that is sharing some of the same aspects of MSC Principles
+8.1 Harmonization with Overlapping Assessment and Input into Assessment from fishery that is Sharing Aspects of MSC Principles

-The HIMI Toothfish Fishery is based on a stock that has a proportion also fished by French vessels operating in the French EEZ around Kerguelen Island under French management.
-Following MSC guidance (8.1.1-8.1.2, FAM 2.1), the French management system needs to be considered under PIs 3.1-3.4.
-The French Toothfish fishery is currently also under assessment against the MSC standard using the same assessment tree (FAM v.2.1).
+The HIMI toothfish Fishery is based on a stock that is also fished by French vessels operating in the French EEZ around Kerguelen Island under French management.
+According to the MSC guidelines (FAM and guidance 2.1, MSC 2010; Guidance to CR v 1.0, MSC 2011), Principle 1 applies to the whole of the fish stock(s) exploited by the fishery seeking certification.
+A fishery could only pass if the whole fish stock(s) meet this standard, and it would not pass if the standard was not met irrespective of who (i.e. the fishery seeking certification or other fisheries) was responsible for the stock not meeting the standard.
+Therefore, following the French fishery and management system needs to be considered under PI 1.1.1 -1.2.4 and PIs 3.1-3.4.

+The French toothfish fishery is currently also under assessment against the MSC standard using the same assessment tree (FAM v.2.1; CR v 1.0, 2011).
 The assessment is conducted by a different Certification Body (MacAlister Elliott & Partners Ltd).
-Following TAB-D-15v 2 the SCS team reached out to the assessment team of the French fishery and fishery information was collected by conference calls and email between the CBs and scientists.
-However, the scoring process has not been finalized at the time of writing this report.
-The considerations of the French management system in this assessment rely heavily on information provided by the assessment team conducting the MSC assessment of the SARPC Toothfish fishery, supplemented where possible by publicly available material.
+The SCS team reached out to the assessment team of the French fishery and fishery information was collected by conference calls and email between the CBs and scientists and considered for the scores and rationales under Principle 1 and relevant PIs of Principle 3.
+However, the French fishery scoring process had not been finalized at the time of writing this report.
+The considerations of the French management system in this assessment rely heavily on information provided by the assessment team conducting the MSC assessment of the French toothfish fishery, supplemented where possible by publicly available material.
+Similarly, once the recent draft stock assessment of the French fishery in January/ February 2012.
+Information was collected and exchanged by conference calls and email between the CBs and scientists of both fisheries and used to update scores and rationales under Principle 1.